radius-project/docs/docs/content/guides/author-apps/networking/howto-service-networking/index.md

 ## Step 1: Define the services

-First, we need to define the containers in a file named `app.bicep`.
+First, define the containers in a file named `app.bicep`.
 We will define two services: `frontend` and `backend`:

 {{< rad file="snippets/1-app.bicep" embed=true markdownConfig="{linenos=table}" >}}

-Note that the frontend container doesn't yet have a connection to the backend container.
+Note the frontend container doesn't yet have a connection to the backend container.
 We will add that in the next step.

 ## Step 2: Add a connection

-Now that we have defined the services, we can add the connection between them.
+With the services defined, we can now add the connection between them.
 Add a connection to `frontend`:

 {{< rad file="snippets/2-app.bicep" embed=true marker="//FRONTEND" markdownConfig="{linenos=table,hl_lines=[\"14-18\"],linenostart=5}" >}}